hakanayaz/PIRQ_Draft/Module 1/README.md

 Intermadiate representation provides a customary platform to share acros target and sources and allows re-use in compiler machinery.

-Phases of compiler has some steps until target machine code which are:
+Phases of compiler has some general steps until target machine code which are:

 + Lexical Analysis (token stream)
 + Syntax Analysis (syntax tree)